Bubba Wallace Calls On NASCAR To Ban Confederate Flag From Its Races In Wake Of George Floyd’s Death

 NASCAR driver Bubba Wallace is calling on his sport’s authority to ban the Confederate flag at all of its events in the wake of George Floyd’s death, Yahoo Sports reported.

-Floyd, an unarmed African American man, died in police custody 2 weeks ago after Minneapolis police officer Derek Chauvin allegedly pressed his knee into his neck for over 8 minutes.
-Since Floyd’s death, protests have erupted nationwide and even worldwide, shining a light on purported abuses by police as well as racism in general.
+Floyd, an unarmed African American man, died in police custody two weeks ago after Minneapolis police officer Derek Chauvin was caught on video pressing his knee into his neck for over eight minutes.
+Since Floyd’s death, protests have erupted nationwide and even worldwide, shining a light on purported abuses by police, as well as racism in general.

-Wallace, the only African American driver who races full-time in all of NASCAR’s 3 divisions, is calling for the sport’s sanctioning body to ban the Confederate flag at all of its races, telling CNN’s Don Lemon that there is “no place” for it at NASCAR races.
+Wallace, the only African American driver who races full-time in all of NASCAR’s three divisions, is calling for the sport’s sanctioning body to ban the Confederate flag at all of its races, telling CNN’s Don Lemon that there is “no place” for it at NASCAR events.

 “No one should feel uncomfortable when they come to a NASCAR race.
 So it starts with Confederate flags.
 Get them out of here.
 They have no place for them,” he said.